ruby/ruby/doc/ractor.md

   end
 ```

-Only main Ractor can define constants which refer to the unshareable object.
+Only the main Ractor can define constants which refer to the unshareable object.

 ```ruby
   class C